dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/routed-events-overview.md

 **Control composition and encapsulation:** Various controls in WPF have a rich content model.
 For example, you can place an image inside of a <xref:System.Windows.Controls.Button>, which effectively extends the visual tree of the button.
 However, the added image must not break the hit-testing behavior that causes a button to respond to a <xref:System.Windows.Controls.Primitives.ButtonBase.Click> of its content, even if the user clicks on pixels that are technically part of the image.

 **Singular handler attachment points:** In Windows Forms, you would have to attach the same handler multiple times to process events that could be raised from multiple elements.
 Routed events enable you to attach that handler only once, as was shown in the previous example, and use handler logic to determine where the event came from if necessary.
-For instance, this might be the handler for the previously shown [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)]:
+For instance, this might be the handler for the previously shown XAML:

 [!code-csharp[EventOvwSupport#GroupButtonCodeBehind](~/samples/snippets/csharp/VS_Snippets_Wpf/EventOvwSupport/CSharp/default.xaml.cs#groupbuttoncodebehind)]
 [!code-vb[EventOvwSupport#GroupButtonCodeBehind](~/samples/snippets/visualbasic/VS_Snippets_Wpf/EventOvwSupport/visualbasic/default.xaml.vb#groupbuttoncodebehind)]